Elizabeth Springs Goby, Chlamydogobius micropterus Larson 1995

 • IUCN Red List : Critically Endangered

 • The habitat is threatened by the extraction of water from the Great Artesian Basin by man-made bores.
-The flow rate of water from the mound springs has reduced by approximately 70% (Fairfax and Fensham 2002) - resulting in the loss of considerable goby habitat.
-The remaining habitat has been damaged by damaged by cattle, goats and feral pigs (Unmack & Wager 2007).
+The flow rate of water from the mound springs has reduced by approximately 70% - resulting in the loss of considerable goby habitat.
+The springs were fenced in 1993-94 to preserve habitat quality by excluding cattle, horses, donkeys, camels, feral goats, feral pigs and native animals, which grazed the springs and pools.

 A captive breeding program has been established to ensure the survival of the species.